 Expand your podcast reach

-Find listeners beyond Apple podcasts or Spotify
+Find listeners beyond Apple Podcasts or Spotify

-Record and edit a podcast with Descript
+Record and edit a podcast

 Meet Google’s podcast requirements